Authentic Greek Lemon Potatoes (Crispy & Golden)

 Frequently Asked Questions

-What's the most common mistake people make when preparing Greek Lemon Potatoes?
-Overcrowding the baking dish, which leads to steaming rather than roasting, resulting in soggy potatoes.
+What’s the most common mistake people make when preparing Greek Lemon Potatoes?
+Overcrowding the baking sheet, which leads to steaming rather than roasting.

 How do I store leftovers?
-Store in an airtight container in the fridge for up to 3 days and reheat in the oven for best results.
+Store in an airtight container in the refrigerator for up to three days.
+Reheat in a hot oven to restore crispiness.

 Serving and Presentation Guide